awsdocs/amazon-ec2-user-guide/doc_source/ebs-copy-snapshot.md

 + You can copy AWS Marketplace, VM Import/Export, and Storage Gateway snapshots, but you must verify that the snapshot is supported in the destination Region\.

 **Considerations**
-+ Each account can have up to twenty concurrent snapshot copy requests to a single destination Region\.
++ There is a limit of `20` concurrent snapshot copy requests per destination Region\.
+If you exceed this quota, you receive a `ResourceLimitExceeded` error\.
+If you receive this error, wait for one or more of the copy requests to complete before making a new snapshot copy request\.
 + User\-defined tags are not copied from the source snapshot to the new snapshot\.
 You can add user\-defined tags during or after the copy operation\.
 For more information, see [Tag your Amazon EC2 resources](Using_Tags.md)\.
 + Snapshots created by a snapshot copy operation have an arbitrary volume ID that should not be used for any purpose\.
 + Resource\-level permissions specified for the snapshot copy operation apply only to the new snapshot\.
 You cannot specify resource\-level permissions for the source snapshot\.
 For an example, see [Example: Copying snapshots](ExamplePolicies_EC2.md#iam-copy-snapshot)\.